atlopes/VFP_RegExp/README.md

 ENDWITH
 ```

 It's possible to base the RegExp collection classes (`RegExp_MatchCollection` and `RegExp_SubMatchCollection`) on the VFP `Collection` object instead of `Custom`.
-This will lead to three differences in how the results are treated: references to the member of the collections are 1-based; the `Item()` method can be chained; and the collections can be iterated through their members.
+This will lead to three differences in how the results are treated: references to the member of the collections are 1-based; the `Item()` method of `RegExp_MatchCollection` can be chained; and the collections can be iterated through their members.

 ```foxpro
 LOCAL RX AS VFP_RegExp